North Coast Water Board Program Priorities

 Humboldt Bay Steward

-- Manage the contract for the Elk River watershed Science and Coordinated Monitoring (SCM) Workgroup.
-Coordinate with North Coast Water Board technical staff participating in the SCM workgroup.
+- Seek funding to develop a contract for the Elk River watershed Science and Coordinated Monitoring Workgroup.

-- Lead stewardship efforts in Humboldt Bay including partner engagement and regional cross-program coordination.
+- Lead and support stewardship efforts in Humboldt Bay including partner engagement, inter-agency coordination, and regional cross-program coordination.

 - Assist the Climate Change Specialist in developing and implementing Climate Resilient Initiatives relevant to Humboldt Bay.

-- Participate in reviews and workgroups for the Humboldt Bay Offshore Wind Heavy Lift Marine Terminal Project (Humboldt Wind Energy Project).
+- Participate in reviews and workgroups for the Humboldt Bay Offshore Wind Heavy Lift Marine Terminal Project.

 Scott River and Shasta River Steward